jatanski/family-album/readme.md

 ### Go to folder server and use command `yarn start`

-Runs the server with Database.
+This command runs the server with Database.

 ### Go to folder client and use command `yarn start`

-Runs the app in the development mode.<br>
+This command runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-### If you want create account, go to folder server and use `yarn register`
+### If you want create account, go to folder server and use `yarn register`.